MissionObjectivesThe main objectives of the Regional Commission of Fisheries of Gulf of Guinea (COREP) are:

 - to assess the status of shared or transboundary stocks;

 - to collect, analyse and make available scientific data as well as information and techniques for fisheries and aquaculture.

 COREP area of competence - National waters, Inland waters Species and stocks coverage All living resources within the area of competence.
 Legal framework Established by the Convention Concerning the Regional Development of Fisheries in the Gulf of Guinea, signed at Libreville, Gabon, on 21 June 1984.
 The Convention was superseded by a new Convention of the same name.
 The new Convention comes into full effect once two-thirds of the states have signed it.
 Since 2008, the COREP is a specialized organization of the Economic Community of Central African States (ECCAS).
 LanguagesFrench, Portuguese, Spanish.
-Organizations involved
+Members

 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.

 Member: Cameroon, Congo, Dem.
 Rep. of the Congo, Gabon, Sao Tome and Principe.

 Observers: Angola, Equatorial Guinea.
 Structure It is foreseen that the COREP will be composed of:

 Activities and meetings The COREP has developed and endorsed a strategic plan of action (2009-2015) with support from FAO and based on the Code of Conduct for Responsible Fisheries.